 Yeah I’m free, free fallin’

-“Finally I picked myself up,” Petty explained.
+“Finally I picked myself up,” said Petty.
 “I said, ‘I’m not buying this, there’s nothing wrong, I really like this record.’
 And then I waited awhile, until the top regime at the record company changed.
 And I came back and I played them the same record, and they were overjoyed.
 It turned out to be a huge hit.”

-“There’s not a day that goes by that someone doesn’t hum ‘Free Fallin” to me, or I don’t hear it somewhere,” stated Petty.
+“There’s not a day that goes by that someone doesn’t hum ‘Free Fallin” to me, or I don’t hear it somewhere,” said Petty.
 “But it was really only 30 minutes of my life.”

 “‘Free Fallin’.
 That was a huge song.
 You know, that’s one of those songs that kinda came out and stopped the clock.
 It has that kind of suspended, swinging chord structure that makes you feel like you’re floating up in the air and coming down.
 And then the lyric is so beautiful, and again has that fantastic combination of being specific but still open.
 Not abstract, but open.
-So that you don’t know all the details, and you can fill them in for yourself,’ said MTV EVP/Editorial Director Bill Flanagan.
+So that you don’t know all the details, and you can fill them in for yourself,” said Bill Flanagan, MTV’s Executive Vice President and Editorial Director.